thelukanovakovic/thelukanovakovic/readme.md

-Im Luka Novakovic and I am interested in computer science, I programme in Python and im studying Medical Technology
+I'm Luka Novakovic and I am interested in computer science, I programm in Python and I'm studying Medical Technology